Hook in4 Health Program

 Hook in4 Health

 This is the name of the project that integrates hockey and health outcomes together.
-This project is currently delivered in 2 countries Papua New Guinea and Vanuatu.
-OHF is the lead hockey partner together with Hockey Australia and Aspire Cairns Hockey and Wan Smolbag.
+This project is currently delivered in 3 countries Papua New Guinea, Solomon Islands and Vanuatu.
+OHF is the lead hockey partner together with Hockey Australia, Aspire Cairns Hockey and Wan Smolbag.
 Acknowledgement of our initial partners Family Planning NSW and Flinders University ( Dr Deb Agnew and Dr Kathryn Jackson) who have set the platform and provided valuable research to carry the program into 2023 through to 2025.
 Family Planning NSW introduced in country providers to support the training of staff and delivery with resources in associated health fields.

 Team Up